-BurLink, the mini-bus service operated by the Burlington County Board of Chosen Freeholders, serves the Willingboro and Mount Holly campuses.
+BurLink, the mini-bus service operated by the Burlington County Board of County Commissioners, serves the Mount Holly campus.

 Schedules are available at all RCBC locations.

 For details, visit the website, driveless.com or call BurLink customer service at (856) 461-1806.